Caribbean Coffee House About Us

 In searching for a name for their delicious collection of flavored coffees, The Caribbean Coffee House reflected on the colourful historical background of the Caribbean and its European influences.
 After sipping a few good cups of coffee inspiration struck - Café Trinité!

 Café [kaf-ay], of course, is French for coffee.
 France is perhaps one of the foremost coffee loving nations in the world coining terms that have become internationally known like café au lait (coffee with cream) and café noir (coffee without cream).

 Trinité [trinit-ay] is French for Trinity.
 When Christóbal Colon (known to the English-speaking world as Christopher Columbus) sailed from Spain with his three ships in the hope of discovering a fabled continent, he vowed to name the first land he discovered after the Blessed Trinity - the three persons in One God, according to the Roman Catholic faith.

 On 31 July 1498 land was sighted.
 In the distance three peaks stood out in a range of hills.
 Was it coincidence or fate?
 The island was christened La Trinidad - Spanish for Trinity.
 It is from these same hills that the beans are harvested to produce the Café Trinité flavored coffee collection.

-Artist Dermott Louison was born and grew up in Trinidad around the second world war.
+Artist Dermot Louison was born in 1933, in Trinidad where he grew up.
 The images of life in those days, particularly the floklore characters and old customs have been the source and inspiration of his work.
 His ability to capture the spirit of life in the islands makes him one of the Caribbean's prominent painters.

 Caribbean Coffee House Limited